Andrew Copp Game Preview: Red Wings vs. Bruins

 Copp Stats vs. the Bruins

-- The Bruins have given up 11 goals in total (just 1.6 per game), which ranks first in the league for the fewest goals allowed.
+- The Bruins have given up 16 goals in total (only 1.6 per game), which ranks first in the league for the fewest goals allowed.

 |2023-2024 Season